Gambling in India: Legality and legislation

 Despite the existing prohibitive legislation, there is extensive illegal gambling throughout the country.
 The Indian gambling market is estimated to be worth US$60 billion per year, of which about half is illegally bet.
 According to the Indian National Newspaper, the chief executive officer of the International Cricket Council (ICC) said he was in favor of legalising betting in sports.
 He believes the illegal funds profited are through underground bookies that used the money to fund terrorism and drugs.
 Several Indian institutions have suggested that betting should be regulated and taxed.
 These include the Committee on Reforms in Cricket in 2015, the Law Commission of India in 2018, and court judgements from the Supreme Court.
 Many Indian professionals, as well as online forums, have urged the government to introduce legal but regulated gambling in India to bring the gambling economy out of the grip of mafia and underground dons.

 The Public Gambling Act of 1867 is legislation aimed at addressing the regulation and penalization of public gambling activities as well as the operation of common gaming houses within India.

 The Prize Competition Act of 1955, was passed by Parliament in 1955 to restrict gambling activities that awarded prizes as winnings.
 According to the Prize Competition Act, any prize competition where a prize is offered for solving a puzzle, number, alphabet, crossword, missing word, or picture prize competitions, where the winnings more than ₹1,000 shall be banned.

 The Information Technology Act of 2000, regulates cyber activities within India, notably does not explicitly address matters related to gambling or betting.
 Consequently, the interpretation of its provisions regarding gambling has been left to the courts, which have thus far declined to adjudicate on the issue.

 In 2022, the Indian government announced its plan to create a new gaming bill to replace the Public Gambling Act of 1867.

+In 2026, the Supreme court upheld ban on online gambling in Karnataka and Tamil Nadu.

-Advertising Gambling in India
+Advertising gambling in India

 Indian government does allow the promotion of online or physical gambling based on luck or chance.
 Promotion of Rummy, ludo and fantasy sports which are games of skill are allowed.
 Promotion of Physical gambling establishments is not allowed on online channels.